False memory: False memory syndrome

-False memory syndrome is defined as false memory being a prevalent part of one's life in which it affects the person's mentality and day-to-day life.
-False memory syndrome differs from false memory in that the syndrome is heavily influential in the orientation of a person's life, while false memory can occur without this significant effect.
+False memory syndrome is defined as false memory being a large or important part of a person's life.
+False memory syndrome differs from false memory in that the syndrome is heavily influential to the person's life, while false memory is not.
 The syndrome takes effect because the person believes the influential memory to be true.
 However, its research is controversial and the syndrome is not included in the Diagnostic and Statistical Manual of Mental Disorders.

-False memory is an important part of psychological research because of the ties it has to a large number of mental disorders, such as PTSD.
-False memory can be declared a syndrome when recall of a false or inaccurate memory takes great effect on a person's life.
-Such a false memory can completely alter the orientation of one's personality and lifestyle.
+Neuroscience

+The anterior hippocampus has a vital role in forming new episodic memories by integrating information from different senses into a cohesive memory.
+It is critical for encoding the emotional significance, overall meaning, and associations of an experience that help create a lasting memory that can be effectively recalled when needed.
+Researchers have conducted studies to show how brain activity during encoding can increase the likelihood of later false recognition.

+Vijayarajah and Schlichting (2023) used functional MRI to measure brain activity while 42 young adults completed memory encoding and recognition tasks.
+The study found that greater activity in the anterior hippocampus during memory formation increased the likelihood of later false recognition, suggesting that this brain region helps create broad memory traces that can contribute to false memories.